 What is ETL?

 ETL stands for extract, transform, and load.
-ETL is a process to integrate data into a data warehouse.
-It provides a reliable single source of truth (SSOT) necessary for business intelligence (BI) and various other needs, such as storage, data analytics, and machine learning (ML).
+The ETL process includes data extraction, transformation, and loading.
+It’s one of many ways organizations integrate data for business intelligence (BI) and various other needs, such as storage, data analytics, machine learning (ML), etc.

 The ETL (Extract, Transform, Load) Process